 (12) Nothing in this section affects the right of the trustee (if he so wishes) to distribute under any other law or statutory provision or affects the protection thereby afforded when he makes distribution pursuant to any such law or provision.

-67. Service of notices etc. under ss.
+67. Service of notices etc. under s.
 30(1)(k), 64 and 66

 (1) Any notice, application or order that is to be served in accordance with section 64 or section 66, or in accordance with any order made pursuant to the latter section, or any notice that is to be served under section 30(1)(k), may be served —